In the modern world, large and even. Poverty is a perennial problem. Billions of people live “on the edge.” Deteriorating access to drinking water

 Ecological problem

-demographic problem
+Demographic problem

-TOP 4 articleswho read along with this
+TOP 4 articleswho are reading along with this

-food problem
+Food problem

 Energy and raw materials problem

-The issue of peace and disarmament
+The problem of peace and disarmament

-The problem of using the oceans
+The problem of using the World Ocean

 Rice.
 2. Industrial station in the ocean.